 NEU: Der Leuze Fachbuch-Finder: Dieser kleine Assistent lässt Sie in wenigen Sekunden das richtige Fachbuch finden.
 Probieren Sie´s aus! -> Fachbuchfinder

-Weitere detaillierte Informationen zu unseren Büchern finden Sie in unserem aktuellen Verlagsprogramm 2020, das Sie hier kostenlos als PDF herunterladen können (ca. 4 MB)
+Weitere detaillierte Informationen zu unseren Büchern finden Sie in unserem aktuellen Verlagsprogramm 2022/2023, dass Sie hier kostenlos als PDF herunterladen können (ca. 4 MB)

 Surface Technology and in particular, Electroplating, is a key, across-the-board discipline without which the entire range of today's manufactured products would not exist.
 The formation of functional surfaces is a key to innovation in all branches of industry.
 In the realm of Electroplating, the use of pulsed deposition currents, known as "Pulse Plating" allows the production of a wider range of coating layers than those possible using DC, with extremely attractive functional properties.
 It is, however, the case that Pulse Plating is a knowledge-based technology.
 In order to exploit it to the full, a detailed knowledge of electrode kinetics and mass-transport in the electrolyte is essential.